 Sciatica is one of the most common and painful issues that people face.
-The shooting or radiant pain from the low back and down the leg can make walking a difficult task.
-There are plenty of articles out there telling you what you can do for sciatica, but if you’re doing the good things and the bad things, your sciatica will never get better.
+The shooting or radiant pain from the lower back and down the leg can make walking a difficult task.
+Many articles tell you what you can do for sciatica, but if you do the wrong things, your sciatica will never get better.

 - Poor Posture

 - Lifting Heavy Things

 - The Wrong Shoes

 Some are generally lifestyle tips, some will likely surprise you, and some are things you probably do every day without a second thought.
 So read on to discover what’s causing your sciatica pain to worsen.
 Knowing this can be just as effective for helping sciatica as knowing what is best to do for sciatica.